The instructions on this page guide you through the process of creating a thin smoke using Chaos Phoenix 4.10.

 Phoenix 4.10 offers a new feature called TexUVW that allows fluids to transport UVW information along with the moving fluid.
 Before that, mapping the fluid's color or opacity for rendering had the texture maps fixed in one place as the fluid flows through them.
 In this tutorial, we are going to use this new grid data for controlling the rendering opacity of smoke.

 Although Phoenix already provides a Cigarette Smoke Quick Preset, it uses a particle-based method that requires a large number of particles small enough to produce smooth thin smoke.
 This could require a lot of memory and could be quite slow to simulate if you need to render it in high resolution.
 In this tutorial, we show you an alternative method.
 First, we simulate regular smoke (non-particle based) and then use a Noise texture to modulate the opacity of the smoke.
 In the end, we can have convincing thin, wispy, cigarette-type smoke results.

-This simulation requires Phoenix 4.10 Nightly Build from 11 March 2020 and V-Ray Next Official Release at the least.
+This simulation requires Phoenix 4.10 Nightly Build from 11 March 2020 and V-Ray Next Official Release for 3ds Max 2016 at least.
+You can download nightlies from https://nightlies.chaos.com or get the latest official Phoenix and V-Ray from https://download.chaos.com.
 If you notice a major difference between the results shown here and the behavior of your setup, please reach us using the Support Form.

 The Download button below provides you with an archive containing the start and end scenes.